EL-HOUSS-BRAHIM/watch-party/frontend/no-api-pages.md

   - Includes error notification banner when using fallback data
 - **Mock Data Retained**: Preferences cards and integrations section

-The dashboard route group layout (`app/(dashboard)/layout.tsx` and `components/dashboard/dashboard-layout.tsx`) determines active navigation with `usePathname` but does not perform any data fetching.
+The dashboard layout (`app/dashboard/layout.tsx` and `components/dashboard/dashboard-layout.tsx`) determines active navigation with `usePathname` but does not perform any data fetching.

 ## Global loading state
 - `app/loading.tsx` renders a branded loading screen without performing network activity.